Learn how to apply for a startup loan to get your business plan going.

 How does a startup loan work?

-While the product details will differ, startup loans have some common features and eligibility criteria.
+While the product details will differ, startup loans have some common features and eligibility criteria that must be met upon application.

 For instance, most providers of startup loans require applicants to have good creditworthiness.
 The application may require you to submit a detailed business plan.